 The Definitive Map and Statement are paper documents available to view at the County Council Offices, District and Borough Council Offices and some public libraries.
-The Definitive Map and Statement has recently been revised for South Staffordshire, Newcastle, Cannock Chase, East Staffordshire, Lichfield and Tamworth, and the revision process is underway for the remaining districts.
+The Definitive Map and Statement has recently been revised for South Staffordshire, Newcastle, Cannock Chase, East Staffordshire, Lichfield, Tamworth and Stafford, and the revision process is underway for Staffordshire Moorlands.
 Each district or borough receives maps for their specific area.
 It is a legal document and the inclusion of a right of way is conclusive evidence of the existence of that right of way, whatever its physical state may be.

 However, the reverse is not true.
 A way not shown on the Definitive Map can still be a right of way, although its status would need to be proved.
 These routes are not publicly maintainable until such a time as they are recorded on the Definitive Map.

 The Statement is a brief written description of the rights of way.

 The County Council, as surveying authority has a duty under Section 53 of the Wildlife and Countryside Act, 1981 to keep the Definitive Map and Statement under continuous review.